Help turning on utility service with no money.

 Emergency assistance is provided to low income families so they can get their utility service turned back on when they have no money.
-Resources may even assist applicants with no savings to their name or income coming in the door.
-All types of utilities can be covered, including funds to pay deposits to turn on heat, lights in the home, power or electricity fast.
+Resources will even assist applicants with no savings to their name or income coming in the door.
+All types of utilities can be paid, including funds to pay a utility deposit to turn on heat, lights in the home, power or electricity fast.
 Find how to get electric or lights turned on the same day below as well as utility companies that do not have a deposit.

-There are a few different government programs which may help pay a deposit or connection fee for lights in your name.
-OR locate charities that will also help turn on a families heat or electric service.
+There are a few different government utility bill programs which may help pay a deposit or connection fee for lights in your name.
+OR locate charities that will also help turn on a families heat, lights or electric service.
 Generally the customer will need to have a source of income, but even if the family has no money available to them it may still be possible to turn on the electric service in their home or apartment.
 Even light or electric companies with no deposit will require the household have a source of income.

 The process of how to turn the electric on, whether the same or next day, varies by state and even utility company.
 Many companies will often require the applicant to be caught up with their bills at a previous address, but there can be exceptions made for families impacted by a shut off or that have no money or can’t afford the deposit.
 Some energy companies will also have separate rules and regulations that they follow for customers that need their electricity or heat due to medical reasons.
 More information on these options are listed below.